Fiercely divided House kicks Greene off both her committees - WTMJ

 That chamber’s minority leader, Mitch McConnell, R-Ky., this week called Greene’s words a “cancer” on the GOP and country.
 On Thursday, No. 2 Senate GOP leader John Thune of South Dakota amplified that thinking.

-Thune said House Republicans needed to issue a “really strong” rebuke of Greene’s conspiratorial formulations.
-Republicans must “get away from members dabbling in conspiracy theories,” Thune said.
-“I don’t think that’s a productive course of action or one that’s going to lead to much prosperity politically in the future.”
+Thune said House Republicans must stop “dabbling” in conspiracy theories, adding, “I don’t think that’s a productive course of action or one that’s going to lead to much prosperity politically in the future.”

 The fight came a day after Republicans resolved another battle and voted to keep Rep. Liz Cheney, R-Wyo., in their leadership.
 Pro-Trump conservatives tried removing her because she supported Trump’s impeachment.